Esraa-Alaarag/Minesweeper/README.md

 Happy mine hunting!

 ## Testing
-The game was given to 8 years old boy to test and find the glitches then I solved all the found glitches.
+The game was given to 8 years old child to test and find the glitches then I solved all the found glitches.

 ## Unsolved problems
 I was supposed to use a class I did not use it because it did not work with 2d array intially and the logic was so complicated that it took too much time espcially the recursive function.
 I did not find enough time to rewrite the program using the classes.